How to Spot Your Emotional Triggers

-Many times, these feelings of anger, sadness or envy, can generate a strong feeling of shame.
-Shame because we aren't living up to our own expectations or those of other people.
-In Brené Brown's latest book, Dare to Lead, she mentions "wherever perfectionism is driving us, shame is riding shotgun."
+In Brené Brown's latest book, Dare to Lead, she mentions, "wherever perfectionism is driving us, shame is riding shotgun."
 And many of these emotional triggers stem from perfectionism.
 We feel ashamed to admit that we're angry because we see a co-worker get a promotion.
 Or when we see that our best friend is on her second pregnancy, and we might still be struggling with fertility.

 What is an emotional trigger?